tapunict/System-Stats-By-Keylogger/README.md

 ### Requisites

-* Linux / MacOS / Windows WSL.
+* Use of Linux, MacOS, or Windows WSL.
 * Need to download and install [Docker](https://docs.docker.com/get-docker/).
 * The use of [Visual Studio Code](https://code.visualstudio.com/download) is recommended.